This Week in the Great

 focuses on a new featured Great Lakes issue

 each week, provided by co-moderators Jeffrey Potter, Dave Dempsey, Gary Wilson,

 and Brenna Wanous.
-This week, Gary evaluates the Great
+This week, Gary compares the environmental restoration plan

 Don't miss this great opportunity to read

-and comment on our featured issue - $20
+and comment on our featured issue - Everglades Restoration Stalled - What Can We Learn?

-Billion?
-Really? - and the thoughts of Catherine Williams, in the Great Lakes Town Hall all this week!
+- and the thoughts of Cameron Davis, in the Great Lakes Town Hall

 Guest speakers contribute content on a Great Lakes topic of their choice for five days.
 While